 Using designated campsites is the most viable van life parking solution if you're looking to stay in one place for a while.

-We say "usually" because every person is different and you might want to put your feet up and rest for a few days or even weeks before hitting the trail again.
+However, van life is usually centered around life on the open road and spending very little time in one single spot.
+I say "usually" because every person is different, and you might want to put your feet up and rest for a few days (or even weeks) before hitting the trail again.

 However, for standard van dwellers that use van life parking spots rather than long-term camping spots, all of these options are pretty useful in certain circumstances.